 Fortunately I was still connected to people.
 They jokingly and lovingly called me out.
 I am truly grateful, because they reminded me.
 Funny thing is, again my higher power knows my weaknesses and has a wonderful sense of humor.
 As I began coming up to my twelfth anniversary, I knew that if I did not have a homegroup, I would not pick up a chip, which I would be fine with, but I knew my friends would not.
 That would be far to embarrassing.
 My pride could not handle it.
 I picked a homegroup, the meeting I had been attending regularly for months.
 It felt amazing.
 Even though I had lots of qualms about the group - because that’s how I am - the simple action of joining was me participating in my recovery once again.
 On a high from my homegroup choice, I decided I was on a roll.
 I would get a new sponsor too.

-One tuesday night a few weeks after I joined the group, I decided it would be the night.
-There were two woman at my homegroup who I had been eyeing for sponsorship.
+One Tuesday night a few weeks after I joined the group, I decided it would be the night.
+There were two women at my homegroup who I had been eyeing for sponsorship.
 Granted I had lots of ideas about why they may not be good sponsors for me, but I chose to ignore that voice.
 At the end of the meeting the two women raised their hands for sponsorship.
 I knew the one I wanted.
 I had wanted her since the beginning.
 I asked her and we met the next day.
 As I was driving home from her house, feeling loved and hopeful, I realized that she had been there the whole time.
 That while I had complained about the lack of sober women around, she had always been there.
 She had remembered my name since I first started coming to that meeting.
 Always greeting me warmly, and sharing her experience strength and hope in meetings.
 I just didn't want to act.

 I am so grateful that my higher power knows me and loves me enough to guide me even when I don’t know if I want guidance.
 As I reflect on some of those negative thoughts I was having a few months back, I realize that there is no right or wrong to them.
-Perhaps I don’t need this program, though I believe I do, but the thing is that everytime I use Unity, Fellowship and Service as my guides, I have always been happier, more fulfilled, more serene.
+Perhaps I don’t need this program, though I believe I do, but the thing is that everytime I use Unity, Fellowship, and Service as my guides, I have always been happier, more fulfilled, more serene.
 So, for today, I will choose recovery, because today I have been given the gift of choice.